faenrandir/a_careful_examination/documents/faith/faith_vs_religious_faith.md

 [^no_virtue]: One might argue that the exercise of religious faith in some contexts is virtuous because it might allow a person to remain in a religious community and accomplish good within that community they might not accomplish otherwise.
 But this is an argument about a _means_ to an end, not an end itself.
 For instance, one could argue on similar grounds that a person should not blow the whistle on a pastor molesting children because that might disrupt the other goods happening in the religious community, but that seems ridiculous since the actions of the pastor are directly causing harm and participating in communities of good-will can be accomplished in other ways.

+[^circular_argument]: One argument I might imagine is this:

+    1. The LDS Church is true and following the covenant path will result in sure knowledge and bring the most joy.
+    2. Following the covenant path, regardless of whether a person knows it is true initially will *eventually* result in sure knowledge and bring the most joy.
+    3. Therefore, exercising faith in the Gospel as outlined by the LDS Church in a manner that outstrips experience (i.e., religious faith) will result (at least eventually) in sure knowledge and the most joy.

+    However, this argument begs the question whether the LDS Church is indeed true (the correctness of the first premise is the ultimate subject of one's confidence, so it is circular).
+If the LDS Church is not true, the argument is not sound.

+[^coherentism]: In practice, an individual belief, even a "foundational" belief, may not budge much at all even when challenged by sound data because of [epistemic coherentism or foundherentism](https://en.wikipedia.org/wiki/Justification_%28epistemology%29).
+According to these models, we justify beliefs based in some part on how they cohere with one another as a set.
+Regardless, it seems that data which challenges a belief should encourage us to evaluate coherent variants or other sets of coherent beliefs, or at least weaken our confidence that our coherent set of beliefs is the best model of reality.